Fine-tune the pretrained ATST model for sound event detection: The Proposed Method

 \subsection{The proposed ATST-SED model}

 In this work, we use our newly proposed ATST-Frame model \cite{li2023self} to replace the BEATs model in the baseline system.
-The network architecture is the same as shown in Fig.~\ref{fig: arch}.
+The architecture of the overall SED system is the same as shown in Fig.~\ref{fig: arch}.
 Since our system uses ATST-Frame for SED, we name it as ATST-SED.
 ATST-Frame was especially designed to produce frame-level audio representations, which is more suitable for the frame-level downstream tasks.
 Each ATST-Frame feature corresponds to the full spectral information of one frame.
-It has a finer temporal resolution (40 ms) comparing with the patch-wise BEATs features (160 ms), which is even finer than the baseline SED system (64 ms).
+It has a finer temporal resolution (40 ms) comparing with the patch-wise BEATs features (160 ms).
+The ATST-Frame is even finer than the baseline SED system (64 ms).
 We also adopt the adaptive pooling method to align the ATST-Frame feature sequence with the CNN feature sequence.

 In \cite{li2023self}, the ATST-Frame model obtains the SOTA performance on a variety of clip-level and frame-level downstream tasks, including SED.
 We compare the frame-level features of ATST-Frame and BEATs, which are visualized in Fig.~\ref{fig: feat_dist} with the TSNE technique \cite{Hinton2008tsne}.
 For both models, we randomly sample 1 frame-level feature from all real audio clips involved in the DESED dataset.
 The BEATs features are obtained by averaging the 8 patch-wise embeddings of one frame.
 It can be seen that the ATST-Frame features are more densely clustered comparing with the BEATs features, illustrating an obvious linearly separable property.